Separation Anxiety in Dogs: How to Help a Dog With Separation Anxiety

 Q:What are some natural remedies for separation anxiety in dogs?

 A:There are various natural remedies that can be used to address dogs' separation anxiety (in combination with training).
-A few options include pheromone sprays and calming herbal supplements, like hemp oil.
-Always check with your vet before introducing a new natural supplement.
+A few options include Adaptil pheromone sprays, diffusers or collars, and calming treats.
+Always check with your vet before introducing a new supplement.
 Anxiety vests, interactive toys and calming music can also be beneficial.

 Separation anxiety isn’t the only form of anxiety dogs can struggle with.
 Dogs can also suffer from noise phobias, storm phobias, travel anxiety, stranger anxiety and other types.
 For more information on anxiety in dogs, explore our articles Dog Anxiety 101 and How to Calm Dogs with Anxiety.